dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 ![five, six and not](https://www.loskutoff.com/static/blog/never-have-i-ever/five-six-and-not.png)

-Then we learn about OO and inheritance, and that it also can provide kind of branching:
+Then we learn about OOP and inheritance, and that it also can provide branching:

 ```ts
 class Animal {